| | ForewordThis pamphlet is designed to help

 walls and taped and then painted or papered; this provides a good

 finish that is very serviceable.
+The "plastered wall" is

 constructed of lath and plaster.
 Experience has shown that both